Ridge2/DjangoCRUD/README.md

 Django is a python web framework built for rapid web development and Django REST Frameowrk is used for making api request calls and supports CRUD operations.

-This is an example of the inner workings and adjusted to other applciations.
+This is an example of the inner workings and can be adjusted to other applciations.

 ## To run the project ##
 1. clone the repo: